Introduction

 What tools do I need to measure and prepare the rough opening for a 36-inch door?

-Yes, if you have a tape measure, level, square, and a saw, you can accurately measure and prepare the rough opening for your door installation.
+A tape measure, level, square, and a saw are all you need to accurately measure and prepare the rough opening for your door installation.

 How can I ensure that the rough opening is square and level?

-Yes, if you use a level and check both diagonals of the opening, you can confirm that the rough opening is square and level before proceeding with the installation.
+Using a level and checking both diagonals of the opening will help you confirm that the rough opening is square and level before moving forward with the installation.

 What should I do if the rough opening is too small for the door?

-Yes, if the rough opening is too small, you will need to enlarge it by cutting away additional framing material to meet the required dimensions for a 36-inch door.
+If the rough opening is too small, you will need to cut away additional framing material to enlarge it to the required dimensions for a 36-inch door.

 Are there any building codes I need to consider when installing a 36-inch door?

-Yes, if you check local building codes, you can ensure that your installation meets safety and accessibility standards, which may affect the rough opening dimensions.
+Checking local building codes will help ensure that your installation meets safety and accessibility standards, which may influence the rough opening dimensions.